With Christmas just around the corner, now is a good time to consider a variety of gift options for friends, family and loved ones.

 6. Finishing touches

-Lining the basket will not only add a little oomph and a splash of colour, it will also provide cushioning for the gifts you choose to fill your homemade hamper with.
+Lining the basket will not only add a little oomph and a splash of color, it will also provide cushioning for the gifts you choose to fill your homemade hamper with.
 Crepe paper and shredded paper are both great options and can be sourced in most art shops.
 Alternatively, if you own a paper shredder, make your own lining.

 For a festive feel, sprinkle a little glitter on your gifts.